INT Chain Trading Down 5.4% Over Last Week (INT)

-INT Chain (CURRENCY:INT) traded 4.1% higher against the dollar during the 1-day period ending at 18:00 PM ET on February 15th.
-During the last seven days, INT Chain has traded 5.4% lower against the dollar.
-One INT Chain coin can now be purchased for approximately $0.0240 or 0.00000211 BTC on popular exchanges.
-INT Chain has a market cap of $10.81 million and $889,058.00 worth of INT Chain was traded on exchanges in the last 24 hours.
+INT Chain (CURRENCY:INT) traded up 4.1% against the U.S. dollar during the twenty-four hour period ending at 19:00 PM ET on February 20th.
+One INT Chain coin can currently be purchased for about $0.0240 or 0.00000211 BTC on major cryptocurrency exchanges.
+INT Chain has a market cap of $10.81 million and approximately $889,058.00 worth of INT Chain was traded on exchanges in the last 24 hours.
+During the last week, INT Chain has traded down 5.4% against the U.S. dollar.

 Here is how other cryptocurrencies have performed during the last 24 hours: